 2. Employer branding becomes a strategic focus

-One thing that makes a strong employer brand so powerful is the impact it has through all the communication tools put in place by companies.
+One thing that makes a strong employer brand so powerful is its impact through all the communication tools put in place by companies.
 Brands can be made or broken at the top of a boom or the bottom of a bust.
 The explosion of brand challenges related to the COVID-19 pandemic suggests that we’re a living case study around that theory.

 A crisis like COVID-19 will be a decisive test for an organisation’s purpose, values and Employer Value Proposition.
-In the employer branding world, you have to ensure that your EVP is robust and is delivering what it promises, in good times and in bad.
+In the employer branding world, you have to ensure that your EVP is robust and delivers what it promises, in good times and in bad.

 Due to COVID-19, how companies will approach their EVP has definitely changed.
 It’s time for HR leaders to take a step back and identify what employees now value.
 A robust EVP is about ensuring engaged leadership, meaningful work and career development, competitive salary and benefits, a supportive environment – all of these things are still key components of any EVP.

 However, since the COVID-19 outbreak, talent has begun to care more about other things as well.
-Corporate social responsibility, philanthropy and employee well-being are things that have evolved in EVPs and will continue to do so after the crisis.
+Corporate social responsibility, philanthropy and employee well-being have evolved in EVPs and will continue to do so after the crisis.

 3. Implement an Automation-First Mindset